mvojtkovszky/ProperBaseAdapter/README.md

 override fun onItemViewFailedToRecycle(view: YourView): Unit
 ```

-and has a few public methods to help you manage it.
+and has a few public methods to help you fine tune behaviour of each item.
 ``` kotlin
 fun getView(): YourView